• Skip to primary navigation

 Bengali Picnic Menu and Mandatory Veg Daal!

 "Guess what's for Sunday lunch?"
-I asked last Sunday while gulping my morning dose of black coffee.
-Then I replied without bothering for their reply "Shukto followed by Veg Daal along with Jhuri Aloo Bhaja.
-Then there's Mangshor Jhol and Khejur Aamsotto Chutney".
-We will be having a picnic at home!
+I asked last Sunday, sipping my morning black coffee.
+Without waiting for a reply, I announced, "Shukto, followed by Veg Daal with Jhuri Aloo Bhaja.
+Then there's Mangshor Jhol and Khejur Aamsotto Chutney."
+We were going to have a picnic at home!

 Veg Daal- why this name?